Tankersley Parish Council is made up of 9 councillors, one of which is the overall Chair, and the Clerk.

 Councillors have a legally defined role with responsibilities and are entirely unpaid with only minimal expenses being paid.

 Councillors are elected every 4 years, usually at the same time as local government elections.
-The next election will take place on 4 May 2023.
+The elections for 4 May 2023 were non-contested.
+The next election will take place in May 2027.

 Although the Chair is one of the Parish Councillors, a Parish Council must in law have a Chair and cannot conduct any business without one.